Men and women are different…

 However, women may experience symptoms similar to men with low testosterone, such as loss of libido or erectile dysfunction.

-To diagnose low testosterone, your doctor will perform a blood test to measure the amount of the male sex hormone.
-You may need additional testing if there are signs that your body is not producing enough testosterone or if you have symptoms of low testosterone, such as fatigue or decreased muscle mass.
+To diagnose low testosterone, you will need to visit an ED Clinic Pasadena (or one near you) where your doctor will perform a blood test to measure the amount of the male sex hormone.
+You may need additional testing if there are signs that your body is not producing enough testosterone or if you have symptoms of low testosterone, such as fatigue, decreased muscle mass or erectile dysfunction.

 Testosterone replacement therapy is the most effective means to increase your T level, which plays a crucial role in sexual performance, sex desires, energy levels, and overall muscle mass for bodybuilding.
 There are different methods of TRT; it can either be injected through injections, oral medicines, patches, or even topical creams.
 It is highly advisable to consult your doctor before you take any T supplements or medications.